-The Trust Board is committed within the Venerable Bede CE Academy to keeping children safe by safeguarding and promoting the welfare of children in our care through all our policies, procedures and practices.
+The Local Governing Body is committed within Venerable Bede CE Academy to keeping children safe by safeguarding and promoting the welfare of children in our care through all our policies, procedures and practices.
 We expect all our pupils', parents and visitors to share this commitment and understanding.